-Increasing energy consumption coupled with concerns about environmental pollution is driving a new interest in renewable power alternatives.
+Increasing energy consumption and concerns about environmental pollution drive new interest in renewable power alternatives.
 Kazakhstan has the necessary natural, climatic, and economic conditions to develop sustainable energy generation.
-We may forecast based on the above mentioned facts that Kazakhstan in next years will invest more in the development of renewable energy to avoid environment unfriendly and expensive fossil fuel power.
+Based on the above-mentioned facts, we may forecast that Kazakhstan in next years will invest more in the development of renewable energy to avoid environment unfriendly and expensive fossil fuel power.

 The country has a considerable potential in wind power generation estimated at 929 billion kWh per year or 354 GW of installed capacity, which is more than 10 times higher than current consumption in the country.
-The government plans to construct 34 wind farms with total capacity of more than 1,787 MW by 2020 and 27 solar farms with a capacity of 664 MW.
+The government plans to construct 34 wind farms with a total capacity of more than 1,787 MW by 2020 and 27 solar farms with 664 MW capacity.

 Renewables in Electricity Production of Kazakhstan

-In 1Q 2016, the total installed capacity of renewable energy facilities reached 252 MW, excluding major hydroelectric power stations, which was 74 MW or 40% higher on YoY basis.
-The main increase was due to wind and solar farms, the installed capacity increased by 52 MW and 17.5 MW YoY, respectively.
+In 1Q 2016, renewable energy facilities' total installed capacity reached 252 MW, excluding major hydroelectric power stations, which was 74 MW or 40% higher on a YoY basis.
+The main increase was due to wind and solar farms.
+The installed capacity increased by 52 MW and 17.5 MW YoY, respectively.
 In 2015, 14 renewable energy facilities were built with a total capacity of 120 MW.
 Solar farm Burnoe with a capacity of 50 MW in Zhambyl region and wind farm Yerementau with a capacity of 45 MW in Akmola region were the largest projects.

 Measures to Overcome Barriers in Kazakhstan for Effective Renewable Power Generation

-In order to successfully adopt renewable energy technologies Kazakhstan has to utilize a wide range of available policy instruments, including specific renewable energy plans at national, local and sectorial levels, new regulations and standards, research and development programmes, and public information campaigns.
+To successfully adopt renewable energy technologies, Kazakhstan has to utilize a wide range of available policy instruments, including specific renewable energy plans at national, local and sectoral levels, new regulations and standards, research and development programmes, and public information campaigns.

-Fighting corruption remains an important public policy priority in Kazakhstan, as reflected in the statements of its highest officials.
-Public authorities, civil society and business sector representatives should be involved in the process of the strategy development against corruption, which is one of the main hurdles preventing foreign investors in Kazakhstan renewable energy sector.
+Fighting corruption remains an important public policy priority in Kazakhstan, as reflected in its highest officials' statements.
+Public authorities, civil society and business sector representatives should be involved in the strategy development process against corruption, which is one of the main hurdles preventing foreign investors in Kazakhstan renewable energy sector.
 The new strategy should provide for a more effective mechanism of its monitoring.

 EBRD support for the Renewable Energy Sector of Kazakhstan

-EBRD announced at the end of 2016 renewables finance framework for Kazakhstan with aim to provide senior loans to private and in exceptional cases public companies for a total amount of up to EUR 200 million to finance the construction and operation of renewable energy projects in Kazakhstan including solar, wind, small hydropower and biogas energy sources (RES) and modernization and strengthening the electricity grid in order to enhance the integration of renewable energy sources into the electricity grid.
+EBRD announced at the end of 2016 renewables finance framework for Kazakhstan intending to provide senior loans to private and in exceptional cases public companies for a total amount of up to EUR 200 million to finance the construction and operation of renewable energy projects in Kazakhstan including solar, wind, small hydropower and biogas energy sources (RES) and modernization and strengthening the electricity grid to enhance the integration of renewable energy sources into the electricity grid.

-The purpose of the framework for Kazakhstan is to facilitate systemic change in the country's power generation sector where coal remains the dominant fuel by supporting the development of private renewable energy projects and moving towards sustainability of the power market.
-Despite considerable renewable energy resources, the current share of renewables (excluding large hydro) in total generation is less than 1%.
-The Framework will support the achievement of the country's target to increase the share of renewables to 3% of total generation by 2020, reduce carbon intensive power generation and reduce the power deficit in the southern regions of Kazakhstan.
+The purpose of Kazakhstan's framework is to facilitate systemic change in the country's power generation sector where coal remains the dominant fuel by supporting the development of private renewable energy projects and moving towards sustainability of the power market.
+Despite considerable renewable energy resources, the current share of renewables (excluding large hydro) in the total generation is less than 1%.
+The Framework will support the achievement of the country's target to increase the share of renewables to 3% of total generation by 2020, reduce carbon-intensive power generation, and reduce the power deficit in Kazakhstan's southern regions.

-More information about this very promising renewable power market you may read here: Kazakhstan Wind and Photovoltaic (Solar PV) Power and Market Outlooks 2016 - 2025
+More information about this up-and-coming renewable power market you may read here: Kazakhstan Wind and Photovoltaic (Solar PV) Power and Market Outlooks 2016 - 2025